-We are committed to improving lives by creating healthy foods and beverages, and so we prioritize the careful sourcing of raw materials and minor ingredients that meet the nutrition value we are looking to deliver.
-Toward this, we collaborate with suppliers that promise the delivery of naturally sources materials, and who abide by environmental legislations across their supply chain.
+We are committed to improving lives by creating healthy foods and beverages, which is why we prioritize the careful sourcing of raw materials and minor ingredients that meet the nutritional value we are looking to deliver.
+Toward this, we collaborate with suppliers that promise the delivery of naturally sourced materials and who abide by environmental legislations across their supply chain.
 We also constantly look for opportunities to improve our offerings through a careful and extensive methodology.

-The responsibility to ensure the successful implementation of this approach falls to the key responsible parties outlined under our strategy.
+The responsibility to ensure the successful implementation of this approach falls upon the key responsible parties outlined under our strategy.

 Our product portfolio of over 200 SKUs addresses various nutritional needs.
 Juhayna's dairy products cover an individual's recommended nutritional daily intake of calcium, protein, vitamin B12, and zinc, and our juice products are rich in potassium, vitamins C and A, and dietary fiber.
-In 2021, we furthered our commitment to nutrition and health by launching Nuts and Grains (N&G), a non-dairy, plant-based product line that caters to consumers with lactose intolerance or who follow a non-dairy diet lifestyle.
-We clearly state these details as part of each product's nutritional profile: package and market them to this effect; and ensure that they are widely accessible across our markets through extensive distribution efforts.
+In 2021, we furthered our commitment to nutrition and health by launching N&G, a non-dairy, plant-based product line that caters to consumers with lactose intolerance or who follow a non-dairy diet.
+We clearly state these details as part of each product's nutritional profile, package and market them to this effect, and ensure that they are widely accessible across our markets through extensive distribution efforts.

-If stakeholders have grievances to report on food safety and quality, they can get in touch through direct messaging any of the company's digital platform accounts; email; hotline, or our WhatsApp number, all published on our website.
+If stakeholders have grievances to report on food safety and quality, they can get in touch through direct messaging any of the company's digital platform accounts, email, hotline, or our WhatsApp number, all of which are published on our website.

 We work closely with healthcare practitioners and nutrition specialists to create healthy and delicious products that consumers can rely on.
+Our extensive product development programs constantly seek new ingredients that improve "We aim to continue standing out as a source of healthy and nutritious products for all family members and to make our products widely accessible across the MEA region"

-Our extensive product development programs constantly seek new ingredients that improve the nutritional value of our dairy, juice, and cooking products without compromising their trademark taste and quality.
-We also rely on our Regulatory Affairs and Nutrition team does not permit the use of ingredients without receiving comprehensive details on its composition, nutritional information, GMOs, allergens, and quality criteria including microbiology and chemical analyses.
-Towards expanding our reach, we make sure that our products are widely accessible to consumers of all backgrounds, whether by making different SKUs available at different price points, or by increasing our access to urban and remote areas that are typically underserved.
+the the nutritional value of our dairy, juice, and cooking products without compromising their trademark taste and quality.
+We also rely on our Regulatory Affairs and Nutrition Team to not permit the use of ingredients without receiving comprehensive details on their composition, nutritional information, GMOs, allergens, and quality criteria, including microbiology and chemical analyses.
+Toward expanding our reach, we make sure that our products are widely accessible to consumers of all backgrounds, whether by making different SKUs available at different price points or by increasing our access to urban and remote areas that are typically underserved.